 This little ordeal put us about 3 hours back behind our schedule, but we survived.
 So we left the Kansas City area about dark, so no photos of that 😆

 We had to head toward Denver to go north since MO 29 is still closed from the flooding in that area.

-Then we crossed into WY which gave us views of Brown, brown, and more brown.
+Then we crossed into WY which gave us views of brown, brown, and more brown.
 Oh, and a lot of high winds as well which made the hills 3 gear pulls at 55 mph (at best).
-Let’s put it this way, even at highway speeds, the winds were strong enough to lay my cb Whip over on its side at a good 30° angle, and every wind sock we saw was taunt.
+Let’s put it this way, even at highway speeds, the winds were strong enough to lay my CB antenna whip over on its side at a good 30° angle, and every wind sock we saw was taunt.